Gerald T. Flynn: Legal and political career

 Flynn represented the 1st congressional district in the 86th United States Congress (January 3, 1959 – January 3, 1961).
 His voting record in congress closely aligned with union labor preferences, he voted in the minority against the Labor Management Reporting and Disclosure Act of 1959, at both a critical amendment and a final vote.
 He also voted against some in his party, voting for the Civil Rights Act of 1960, including the more controversial voting rights provision in the bill.

 He ran for re-election in 1960.
 His opponent in that election was Burlington congregational church minister Henry C. Schadeberg.
 Schadeberg was considered a political unknown, but was popular from years of church and civic engagement, and was assisted by the district's natural Republican majority.
 Schadeberg prevailed in the general election with 53% of the vote, but Flynn still managed his largest vote total yet, about 16,000 more than he had received in 1956.

 Flynn decided to make a bid to return to office in 1962.
 He faced a competitive primary, but managed to prevail with 51% over his two Democratic opponents.
 The result of the general election rematch, however, was almost identical to 1960, with Schadeberg again prevailing with about 53% of the vote.

 Flynn made two more attempts to run for Congress, but lost in the primary in both 1964 and 1970.
-Flynn did not run for office again after coming in a distant third in the 1970 Democratic primary behind Les Aspin and Doug La Follette.
+Flynn did not run for office again after coming in a distant third in the 1970 Democratic primary behind educator Les Aspin and Earth Day organizer Doug La Follette.

 Although he never ran for office again, Flynn and his wife remained active members of the Democratic Party and supported many other candidates, including former Flynn campaign staffer Marcel Dandeneau, who represented the Racine area in the Assembly in the 1970s and served as chairman of the Racine County Democratic Party for years after.

 Flynn also continued to work as a lawyer until his death.
 He collapsed in the courtroom of Wisconsin circuit judge Emmanuel J. Vuvunas during a trial and died at Racine's St. Luke's Hospital later that day.